Looking for the best islands in England for your summer hols?

 Now Agatha Christie fans can stay in ‘Agatha’s Beach House’ .

-It’s totally free to visit Burgh Island and you can walk over the tidal causeway under your own steam while the tide is out.
+It’s totally free to visit Burgh Island in Devon and you can walk over the tidal causeway under your own steam while the tide is out.
 Keep an eye on it though of you could end up needing to stay.
 Take some cash so you can catch the sea tractor back again.

 8. Drake’s Island, Cornwall